Zero-balance account review: Boost revenue integrity and lower cost-to-collect

 By not fully charging or by not fighting claims that may have been underpaid or denied, you’re leaving money on the table.

-As we approach fiscal year-end for many organizations, financial executives understandably focus on lowering the cost-to-collect ratio.
+At the fiscal year-end, financial executives understandably focus on lowering the cost-to-collect ratio.
 While many margin improvement activities act like preventive medicine to improve long-term financial health, a zero-balance account review is like a booster shot.
 It infuses quick cash to boost your health system’s financial immunity right when you need it, while also arming you with the analytics you need to improve revenue cycle operations on a go-forward basis.

 Practical tips to stop revenue leaks, mitigate compliance risk, and lower cost-to-collect

 When you’re searching for needles in a haystack, how do you distinguish the needles from the hay?
-With the amount of data most health systems have to sift through, the answer generally entails an analytic rules engine.
-Using sophisticated analytics to quickly and thoroughly identify anomalies in the data allows experienced revenue cycle team members to dig deeper to determine whether those “exceptions” are actually missing charges, preventable denials, underpayments, or even overpayments that open up the organization to compliance risk.
+With the amount of data most health systems must sift through, the answer generally entails an analytic rules engine.
+Using sophisticated analytics to identify anomalies quickly and thoroughly in the data allows experienced revenue cycle team members to dig deeper to determine whether those “exceptions” are actually missing charges, preventable denials, underpayments, or even overpayments that open up the organization to compliance risk.

 Consider the following tips to maximize the effectiveness and efficiency of your zero-balance account reviews.